psiori/mvts_transformer_psi/README.md

 ```bash
 python src/main.py --output_dir experiments --comment "finetune for classification" --name SpokenArabicDigits_finetuned --records_file Classification_records.xls --data_dir /path/to/Datasets/Classification/SpokenArabicDigits/ --data_class tsra --pattern TRAIN --val_pattern TEST --epochs 100 --lr 0.001 --optimizer RAdam --batch_size 128 --pos_encoding learnable --d_model 64 --load_model path/to/SpokenArabicDigits_pretrained/checkpoints/model_best.pth --task classification --change_output --key_metric accuracy
 ```
+## Test Models
+If you test models, make sure to also set the model architecture parameters according to the model you want to test.
+Otherwise, these will be set to default values and it might be that the model you test is bigger than the loaded, thus has some layers with random, untrained weights.